.

 This rough trip would soon change the course of the Churchill story.

-Was Churchill born 2 months early?
+Churchill was born 2 months early Theory?

 Winston Churchill was born in the last quarter of the Victorian era on November 30th, 1874.
 His parents had married just over 7 months earlier on the 15th of April 1874 in Paris.